ShannonChenCHN/SCFloatingCellHeaderCollectionView/README.md

 Drag the files from the Source folder into your project.

 ### Usage
-1. Register cells and supplementary views in your ViewController.The custom cells could inherit from UICollectionViewCell directly, but the header or footer for a section must inherit from SCSCHCollectionViewHeaderFooter.
+1.Register cells and supplementary views in your ViewController.

+- The custom cells could inherit from UICollectionViewCell directly, but the header or footer for a section must inherit from SCSCHCollectionViewHeaderFooter.
 Plus, cell header and the bottom section spacing for a section must inherit from SCSCHCollectionViewReusableView.

         - (void)viewDidLoad {
          [super viewDidLoad];